“In Search of Normal”

 By Deborah Berg Stambaugh

-In the summer of 1954, I was a healthy five year old, living in Petersburg, W. Va.
+In the summer of 1953, I was a healthy four year old, living in Petersburg, W. Va.
 One August day I was outside in front of our home playing hopscotch with some of the other girls in the neighborhood, when I realized I did not feel well.
 I went in to tell my mother.
 She said that I should go lay down on the sofa, which I did.
 Later the doctor was called and after three visits, my father told him that there was more wrong with his Debbie than a virus.
-We lived in a small town that only had a clinic; there was no hospital, so I was sent by family car to Morgantown, W.Va.
-Upon arriving, I was given a spinal tap, where it was discovered that I had polio.
-By that time my right arm was paralyzed and I was put into quarantine.
-My parents could only see me through a window.
-It was so very emotionally distressing on my parents.
-There was no touching allowed between Mom, Dad and myself, and that was very hard for all of us.
+We lived in a small town that only had a clinic; there was no hospital, so on August 16th, I was sent by family car to Monongalia General Hospital in Morgantown, W. Va.

 My parents could only come to see me on the weekends (hospital rules).
 They never missed one.
 They would travel 100 miles each way and stay in a boarding house on Saturday nights (which I know they could not afford).
-I had a younger brother who stayed with family while they were gone, but he doesn’t remember.

 Once home, my parents were told to treat me just as they would any child in the family and not to baby me.
 And that they did!
 So I settled in at home.
-I remember after supper everyday removing my brace and climbing on the table and doing exercises.
+I remember after supper every day removing my brace and climbing on the table and doing exercises.
 There were monthly visits back to Morgantown for checkups, as they were watching my back for scoliosis.
 During one visit my parents were told that the exercises concentrated on my arm were no longer necessary.
 Back then it was believed that polio left you with muscles that either could be rebuilt or they couldn’t.
 My right arm muscles were completely and permanently paralyzed.
 My Mom told me that she would go into the pantry, shut the door, bang on the wall and cry "Why, Why, WHY Polio“.

-At one point I fell down the stairs and broke my right arm.
-After another emergency trip to the local clinic, I was sent back to Morgantown Hospital, where they had the professional experience to set my “polio” arm.
+At one point I fell down the stairs and broke my paralyzed right arm.
+After another emergency trip to the local clinic, I was sent back to Morgantown Hospital, where they had the professional experience to set it.
 Once again I was put in a body cast (this time, for six weeks).
 They set it so that my arm hugged my side and went across my stomach.
 I remember being confined to my home.
 Classmates brought homework every evening and at one point the whole class came with a Sunshine Box.
 It was full of games and candy.
 Everything was just for me.
 I opened one little gift each day.
 Soon the gifts were all opened, the cast was off and I was back to school.

 When I was in 4th grade my father was offered a job at The Hanover Shoe Company in Hanover, Pa.
 Dad and two of his former coworkers went to Hanover.
 They would travel to Hanover during the week and came home, back to West Virginia, for the weekends.
 Eventually all three families moved to Pa, and I had to start a new school.